thetawavegame/thetawave-legacy/book/src/design_item.md

 # Design your Item

-Before you start modifying the source files to add your item to the game you should first come up clear idea for your item.
+Before you start modifying the source files to add your item to the game, you should first come up with a clear idea for your item.
 You should consider the following attributes for the item:

 - What benefits will it provide? (e.g. increase damage, fire rate, health, etc)